Matthew-Hiebing/Matthew-Hiebing/README.md

 ### Hi there 👋
 - I’m currently learning about Data Science, Data Analytics, and Full Stack Web Development through Udemy and YouTube courses.
-- Some of my current projects include: an automated selenium project and a fullstack web development project using Django and Python.
+- Some of my current projects include: an automated unemployment payment request project and an online game for 3rd graders to practice their math skills.
+This project will also collect user data that will be able to track the student's progress in subtraction, addition, multiplication, and division.
+The results can be seen by the teacher and used to help his/her students progress through their math curriculum.
 <!--
 **Hiebs915/Hiebs915** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.